jeffijoe/awilix/README.md

 In addition, registering a singleton on a scope other than the root container results in unpredictable behavior.
 In particular, if two different singletons are registered on two different scopes, they will share a cache entry and collide with each other.
-To throw a runtime error when a singleton is registered on a scope other than the root container, set `strict` to true.
+To throw a runtime error when a singleton is registered on a scope other than the root container, enable [strict mode](#strict-mode).

 Read the documentation for [`container.createScope()`](#containercreatescope) for more examples.

 # Strict mode

-Strict mode is a new feature in Awilix 9.1.
+Strict mode is a new feature in Awilix 10.
 It enables additional correctness checks that can help you catch bugs early.

 In particular, strict mode enables the following checks: